-^{}Time earned on Presidents' Day is used for the day after Thanksgiving.
+\\Time earned on Presidents' Day is used for the day after Thanksgiving.

-- DATE REVISED: 09/7/2021 - 2.
+- DATE REVISED: 03/15/2023 - 1.
+The holiday closure does not create a hardship for the organization, financially or operationally; and - 2.
 Disruption of services to the student body are minimized; and - 3.
 Access to ASI facilities is made available to non-ASI employees so they are not prohibited from working; and - 4.
 The corporate holiday represents an extension of an existing holiday period during which ASI would normally be closed for business; and - 5.
 The decision to designate a corporate holiday is done with the concurrence of the executive director; and - 6.
-The granting of the corporate holiday is not opposed by the Vice President for Student Services
+The granting of the corporate holiday is not opposed by the Vice President for Student Affairs.